FICO

 In general ledger accounting, the ledger is the entity via which all business transactions are recorded and in which all general ledger accounts are systematically kept.
 Based on the ledger, you get your financial statement.
 You can manage several parallel general ledgers—for example, to be able to get financial statements according to different accounting principles, like local Generally Accepted Accounting Principles (GAAP) and then International Financial Reporting Standards (IFRS) as the common accounting principle.

-The ledgers and their parameters per company code are defined in the following Customizing menu path: Financial Accounting > Financial Accounting Global Settings > Ledgers > Ledger > Define Settings for Ledgers and Currency Types.
+The ledgers and their parameters per company code are defined in the following Customizing menu path: Financial Accounting > Financial Accounting Global Settings > Ledgers > Ledger > Define Settings for Ledgers and Currency Types (or Transaction FINSC_LEDGER).
 You’ll arrive at the screen shown below.

 Ledger Definition in IMG